 - Noodle Incident: Why Chester loses it when he sees bubbles is never explained, only that it involved a kid who blew bubbles on the school bus he used to ride.

-- Parody Names: Deuce Loosely's name is a play on Ace Frehley — This made more sense in the character's first appearance, where he crashed the show by posing as a rejected KISS member.
+- Parody Names: Deuce Loosely's name is a play on Ace Frehley (and possibly also a reference to the KISS song "Deuce") — This made more sense in the character's first appearance, where he crashed the show by posing as a rejected KISS member.

 - The Power of Rock